 Check out news and updates on the course for this year on my blog.

-Being an ambassador for Panasonic and Atomos has opened up several opportunities for me to be able to attend talks at conferences, photography/video events such as the NEX Photography/Video Show, and The Royal Geographic Society for the Big Cat Festival.
+Being an ambassador for Panasonic and Atomos has opened up several opportunities for me to be able to attend talks at conferences, talks, interviews photography/video events such as the NEC Photography/Video Show, Wanderlust, The Adventure Travel show, CVP tech talks BBC Radio and The Royal Geographic Society for the Big Cat Festival.
 I also guest lecture for several Master's courses at Universities around the UK.
 I'm hugely passionate about doing them because it is not only rewarding to be speaking and sharing information about a topic dear to your heart, but also to help raise awareness about the very 'stars' of our show - and what we can be doing to help our planet.

 Global Ambassador for Wildlife Conservation